TV-Rename/tvrename/userguide.md

 *In keeping with our jumping-about policy lets look at My Shows next.*

 ## "My Shows"...
-This is where you tell TV Rename about the TV Shows you are watching (or have watched), where it can find them and how they are structured.
+This is where you tell TV Rename about the TV Shows you are watching (or have watched), where they can be found and how they are structured.

-In essence this tab allows you to configure the "interface" between  [The TVDB](http://thetvdb.com "Visit thetvdb.com") and your "Media Library".
-Incidently there can be multiple storage locations including local paths on your computer, local drives, mapped network shares and UNC paths.
-The only restriction being that a TV Show cannot be spread across locations.
+In essence this tab (along with some of the preferences) allows you to configure the interaction between  [The TVDB](http://thetvdb.com "Visit thetvdb.com") and your "Media Library".
+Incidently there can be multiple storage locations including local paths on your computer (including local drives), mapped network shares and UNC paths.
+The only restriction being that a TV Show cannot be spread across multiple locations.
 .
 In this image, you can see a number of shows, each of which can have a folder associated with it.

 ![Shows and Folders](images/screenshots/MyShows.PNG)

 Buttons:
- * **Add** - Add a new show to the list.
+ * `Add` - Add a new show to the list.
 Remember to add folders to it separately if you need to monitor them it on disk as well.
 You don't need to add a folder if you only want its airdate to show up on the "When to Watch" tab.
- * **Edit** - Edit the currently selected show.
+ * `Edit` - Edit the currently selected show.
- * **Delete** - Remove the currently selected show(s).
+ * `Delete` - Remove the currently selected show(s).
- * **Filter** - Filter the listed shows base don entered criteria.
+ * `Filter` - Filter the listed shows base don entered criteria.
  * Expand all
  * Hide Details Panel
  * **Open** - Opens the folder for the TV show.
  * **Visit tvdb.com** - Visit the tv.com page for this season of this show.

-## Add/Edit Show
+### Add/Edit Show
-Clicking on the "Add" or "Edit" button for a show, in the "Shows and Folders" tab, opens this dialog.
+Clicking on the `Add` or `Edit` button for a show, in the "Shows and Folders" tab, opens this dialog.

 ![addeditshow](images/UserGuide/addeditshow.png)
 ![tvcomsearch](images/UserGuide/tvcomsearch.png)